carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 teaching: 40
 exercises: 20
 questions:
--  "What is a raster dataset?"
+-  "How is a raster represented by rioxarray?"
 -  "How do I read and plot raster data in Python?"
 -  "How can I handle missing data?"